awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 **Important**
 You can't use the Kubernetes Cluster Autoscaler with Arm\.

    1. Open the Cluster Autoscaler [releases](https://github.com/kubernetes/autoscaler/releases) page in a web browser and find the latest Cluster Autoscaler version that matches your cluster's Kubernetes major and minor version\.
-For example, if your cluster's Kubernetes version is 1\.18 find the latest Cluster Autoscaler release that begins with 1\.18\.
-Record the semantic version number \(`<1.18.n>`\) for that release to use in the next step\.
+For example, if your cluster's Kubernetes version is 1\.19 find the latest Cluster Autoscaler release that begins with 1\.19\.
+Record the semantic version number \(`<1.19.n>`\) for that release to use in the next step\.

    1. Set the Cluster Autoscaler image tag to the version that you recorded in the previous step with the following command\.
-Replace <1\.18\.n> with your own value\.
-You can replace `us` with `<asia>` or `<eu>`\.
+If necessary, replace *1\.19*\.*n* with your own value\.

       ```
-      kubectl -n kube-system set image deployment.apps/cluster-autoscaler cluster-autoscaler=<us>.gcr.io/k8s-artifacts-prod/autoscaling/cluster-autoscaler:v<1.18.n>
+      kubectl -n kube-system set image deployment.apps/cluster-autoscaler cluster-autoscaler=k8s.gcr.io/autoscaling/cluster-autoscaler:v1.19.n
       ```
-**Note**
-Depending on the version that you need, you may need to change the previous address to `gcr.io/google-containers/cluster-autoscaler:v1.<n.n>` \.
-The image address is listed on the [releases](https://github.com/kubernetes/autoscaler/releases) page\.

 1. \(Clusters with GPU nodes only\) If your cluster has node groups with GPU support \(for example, `p3.2xlarge`\), you must update the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) DaemonSet on your cluster with the following command\.